An Open Question To All Health-Care-Is-A-Right Advocates

 Vasily Grossman

 The Russian writer Vasily Grossman was born in 1905 in what is now the Ukrainian town of Berdichev.
 At that time, Berdichev was still part of the Russian Empire.
 Vasily Grossman attended high school in Kiev and then the University of Moscow.
 He graduated from University in 1929 with a degree in chemical engineering.
-He worked as an engineer for five years, after which he devoted himself to writing full-time.
+He worked as an engineer for five years, after which time he devoted himself entirely to writing.

 He published his first news article in 1928, his first fictional story in 1934.

 During the middle and latter 1930’s Vasily Grossman was exceptionally prolific, and even more so after the start of World War II.
 At that point he became a correspondent for Red Star (Krasnaya Zvezda).
-He spent the entire war on the treacherous front, covering the blood-soaked siege of Stalingrad in minute detail.
+He spent the entire war on the treacherous front, covering, in minute detail, the blood-soaked siege of Stalingrad.
 In popularity his war reportage was second to none (well, maybe one: the famous Ehrenburg), and Grossman is loosely portrayed by actor Joseph Fiennes in the inaccurate movie Enemy at the Gates.

 His war fiction at this time also began to generate criticism from high Soviet officials.
 In a matter of months, thus, his writings were suppressed.
 Over the course of his latter years, Vasily Grossman became an outright opponent of socialism.
 His writings are, at times, not consistently, among the most eloquent expression of freedom of any person in any era.